Here are some hits and tips and guidance for purchasing for this popular application that has a host of applications in the classroom.

 Other option is to use Green Screen app (a paid for app from Do Ink which you may well have) but honestly, I wouldn’t buy it now as iMovie does it so well on its own.

 Green screen kit – These are available quite cheaply from on-line suppliers.
 Ideally you need one that is 3m wide (not so easy to find) This one looks good at the time of writing this.
 Because of the screen ratio / size of the Green screen app you don’t need the fabric to trail down on the floor as you can’t realistically get children’s’ feet into the shot.
 You can, of course manage with smaller green screens but you won’t be able to get so many children into the shot.
 You can also manage with any bright green (or blue) background.
 It’s possible to buy kits with lights.
 I’ve done that and then only ever used them once; the Green Screen app is so good you usually don’t need them.

 Tripod and iPad mount – It is important to keep the iPad completely still otherwise it looks like your actors are floating around.
 You don’t need an expensive tripod as once you’ve positioned it you won’t be moving it during the shot.
 There are now some very cheap iPad mounts that work really easily.
-This one is excellent and great value.
-There are much more expensive solutions around that are less good.
+This one is excellent and inexpensive.
+But if you can’t run to that then a music stand will do.

 Making this work in the classroom – This technique has endless applications; it’s great for motivating children to write (narrative / interview / instructions …).
 The easy way to get started is to use a still image as a background, when you feel more confident use video (an easy gain here is to film the sky then use that as a background while just keeping the characters still in front of the screen.

 From the point of view of classroom organisation the easiest way is just to swap the iPad on the tripod as children take turns to film.
 Ideally you need a quite space for the filming.